freeekanayaka/charm-test/README.md

 [![Build Status](https://travis-ci.org/freeekanayaka/charm-test.svg?branch=master)](https://travis-ci.org/freeekanayaka/charm-test)

-A collection of Python [fixtures](https://github.com/testing-cabal/fixtures) to fake out the boundaries of a Juju charm and allow convenient unit-testing.

-The boundaries are typically executables (e.g. Juju hook tools), network and file system.
+This package sports a collection of helpers for unit-testing Juju charms.

+In particular, it extends [system-fixtures](https://github.com/freeekanayaka/system-fixtures) by faking out hook tools processes (`config-get`, `juju-log`, etc), so authors have a complete suite of fakes for the typical "boundaries" of a Juju charm.

+The examples below cover the Juju fake boundaries part, for documentation about the rest of fake boundaries (file system, processes, network, users, groups, etc) see the `system-fixtures` [home page](https://github.com/freeekanayaka/system-fixtures).

 # Examples